lk-geimfari/lk-geimfari.github.io/_posts/2020-07-08-the-idiomatic-comparison-in-python.md

 title: The idiomatic comparison in Python
 date: 2020-07-08
 description: Some beginners in Python often improperly use the comparison operators (is, ==)
     without knowing how exactly they work.
-In this article, I'll talk about the fundamental difference between these operators and about the use cases of each one.
+Let's talk about the fundamental difference between these operators.
 ---

 Some newbies in Python often improperly use the operators `is` and `==` without knowing how